Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ## Credits

--Code-institute:
+- Code-institute:
-  -The navigation bar and footer originally code was originally sourced from the Love Running Project at Code Institute.
+  - The navigation bar and footer originally code was originally sourced from the Love Running Project at Code Institute.
 The form on the booking Page was also inspired by the Love Running project.
 However, none of these remain in their original form.
 Additional code was added to css and html.
 - Montor Support: Spencer Barriball
 - Tutor Support: Tutors at Code institute
 - Don Norman's book "The design of everyday things"